JoTrdl/grunt-dock/README.md

 } // dock
 ```

-The property 'dockerfile' can be any supported Docker formats plus plain format (this case, Grunt-Dock will create a tar.gz stream to pass to Docker - very usefull for development -).
+The property 'dockerfile' supports:

+ * **tar archive** any tarballs supported by Docker (.tar, .tar.gz, .tar.bz2, .tar.xz).
+It will be passed directly to the Docker server.
+ * **directory** Grunt-Dock will create a tarball (gz compressed) of this directory before sending it to Docker.
+ * **plain file** Grunt-Dock will create a tarball containing 1 "Dockerfile" file.

 You can define some specifics options to pass for each commands of each images (start, stop, build, etc.).
 See Docker API/Dockerode documentations.